Next Tournament Date

 2. Improve your game by sparring with new opponents

 When you’ve trained with a particular group of individuals, over time it becomes easy for you to tell their strengths as well as their weaknesses.
 So, you know that Cindi’s sidekick is powerful, but she drops her hands or that Jeff has a great blitz and all you must do to avoid him is to change your angle.
 When you know all these, you stop learning and you stop getting better.
-That is one of the best things about karate tournaments.
+That is one of the best things about taekwondo tournaments.
 It forces you to compete with people you don’t know, making you up your game.